pravega/pravega-client-rust/nodejs/README.md

 ## Development

-To build and test this binding locally, Rust toolchain must be installed and `cargo build` can be executed without any problems in the parent project.
+To build or test this binding locally, Rust toolchain must be installed and `cargo build` can be executed without any problems in the parent project.

 Then you need to install Nodejs related packages via `npm i` in this folder.

 ### Tests

-1. `npm run build-release` to build a debug addon.
+1. `npm run build-debug` to build a debug addon.
 2. `/path/to/pravega/bin/pravega-standalone`
 3. `npm run test`